ai2cm/fv3net/workflows/coarsen_restarts/README.md

 ```

 See `workflows/coarsen_restarts/submit_job.sh` to see an example of calling this
 module for submission of a dataflow job.
+Any coarsening job scripts we'd like to document
+should go into the `workflows/coarsen_restarts` directory.
-dataflow.  **Note**: The pressure level coarsening takes quite a bit of memory
+**Note**: The pressure level coarsening takes quite a bit of memory
 for the C384 coarsening.
 Make sure the machine type has enough memory.
 If you
 see the job failing without any useful errors, it's probably memory related.